 What are the key regulations of HIPAA?

-How can HIPAANet help healthcare providers?
+How does HIPAA help healthcare providers?

 What are some best practices for maintaining HIPAA compliance in telehealth?